kinleyid/tempodisco/README.md

 | Hyperbolic (Mazur, 1987) | $f(t; k) = \frac{1}{1 + kt}$ |
 | Nonlinear-time hyperbolic (Rachlin, 2006) | $f(t; k, s) = \frac{1}{1 + k t^s}$ |

+This package also allows you to fit probabilistic models that satisfy two desiderata (hence dd**Desid**Models) specified in the above-mentioned paper: that individuals should always prefer something over nothing (i.e., should never choose \$0 over \$100 later) and should always prefer sooner rather than later for equal reward values (i.e., should never choose \$100 later over \$100 now).
+As shown in the paper, this improves the performance of these models.
+You can also fit conventional models that don't satisfy these desiderata.

 ## Example usage

+### Fitting probabilistic models: `dd_prob_model()`

-The main function is `dd_prob_model`, which fits a probabilistic model of a given individual's delay discounting:
+`dd_prob_model` fits a probabilistic model of a given individual's delay discounting:

 ```R
 library(ddDesidModels)